grace-notes/website/contents/topics/angels.md

 Some question whether the Seraphim and Cherubim are actually angels since they are never clearly identified as angels, but due to the nature of angels and their service as superhuman servants of God, this is the most logical place to classify them.
 It would be helpful to also consider Ryrie’s explanation of these angelic beings:

-> ***Cherubim*****:**Cherubim constitute another order of angels, evidently of high rank since Satan was a cherub (Ezek.
+> **Cherubim**: Cherubim constitute another order of angels, evidently of high rank since Satan was a cherub (Ezek.
 28:14, 16).
 They seem to function as guardians of the holiness of God, having guarded the way to the tree of life in the Garden of Eden (Gen. 3:24).
 The use of cherubim in the decoration of the tabernacle and temple may also indicate their guarding function (Ex.
 26:1ff.; 36:8ff.; 1 Kings 6:23-29).
 They also bore the throne-chariot which Ezekiel saw (Ezek.
 > 1:4-5; 10:15-20).
 Some also identify the four living ones of Revelation 4:6 as cherubim, though others feel these represent the attributes of God.
 Representations of the cherubim will also be a part of the millennial temple (Ezek.
 41:18-20).
 >
-> ***Seraphim*****:** All we know about this rank of angelic beings is found in Isaiah 6:2, 6.
+> **Seraphim:** All we know about this rank of angelic beings is found in Isaiah 6:2, 6.
 Apparently the seraphim were an order similar to the cherubim.
 They acted as attendants at the throne of God and agents of cleansing.
 Their duty also was to praise God.
 Their description suggests a six-winged humanlike creature.
 The word may be derived from a root meaning “to burn” or possibly from a root which means “to be noble.”[^48]

 Three other classification of angels remain: